EU agency to fight election hacking

 They said cybercrime cost €265 billion a year and could quadruple in size by 2019.

 "There are two types of company.
 Those who know they were attacked and those who don't yet know.
-With people, it's proabably the same story," Ansip said.
+With people, it's probably the same story," Ansip said.

 The Commission also said there would be 6 billion cyber-connected devices in EU households by 2020.